dlrztrk00/guitar-sound-effects/README.md

 open the page, and it distorts and EQs your sound in real time while a spectrum moves along with what you play.

-It's a small thing, but it's mine, and it actually works with my own guitar.

 <!-- I'll drop a screen recording here once I deploy it:
      ![distbox](docs/demo.gif) -->